dotnet/runtime/docs/coreclr/workflow/UsingYourBuild.md

 ```
      dotnet run
 ```
 This will compile and run your app.
-What the command is really doing is building files in helloWorld\bin\Debug\netcoreapp1.0\win7-x64\ and the runing 'dotnet helloWorld\bin\Debug\netcoreapp1.0\win7-x64\HelloWorld.dll' to actually run the app.
+What the command is really doing is building files in helloWorld\bin\Debug\netcoreapp1.1\win7-x64\ and then running 'dotnet helloWorld\bin\Debug\netcoreapp1.1\win7-x64\HelloWorld.dll' to actually run the app.

 ### Step 6: (Optional) Publish your application

-In Step 5 you will notice that the helloWorld\bin\Debug\netcoreapp1.0\win7-x64 does NOT actually contain your Runtime code.
+In Step 5 you will notice that the helloWorld\bin\Debug\netcoreapp1.1\win7-x64 directory does NOT actually contain your Runtime code.
 What is going on is that runtime is being loaded directly out of the local Nuget cache (on windows this is in %HOMEPATH%\.nuget\packages).
-The app can find this cache because of the HelloWorld.runtimeconfig.dev.json file which specifies that that this location shoudl be added to the list of places to look for dependencies.
+The app can find this cache because of the HelloWorld.runtimeconfig.dev.json file which specifies that that this location should be added to the list of places to look for dependencies.

 This setup fine for development time, but is not a reasonable way of allowing end users to use your new runtime.
 Instead what